josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## 🪖 Why this is not merely a £30 million story
+## 🪖 This Is Not Only About The £30 Million Story

 Thirty million pounds is simultaneously: